aladinelkhalil/react-ts-foundation-starter/src/todo/exercise.md

 	const todos: ITodo[] = await response.json();

 	setTodos(todos.map(({ userId, ...todo }) => todo));
-};
+  // Notice that todos.map extracts a todo without the userId };

 fetchTodos();
 ```

 **Important**: Ensure that the todos are only fetched once!

+> With React 18 the `useEffect` with empty dependencies get's ran twice in development.
+See this [StackOverflow answer](https://stackoverflow.com/a/72238236) for a good explanation to why this is good.

 ### Optional: Fetching status